jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 If you want affordable housing, easier schooling, cleaner environment, working healthcare, healthy food, an increasing social surplus to invest in the future—the choice is yours.

-Argue and fight over a piece of the decaying Industrial Age Giving Tree—who should get what job, title, and inheritance.
-Or tend, plant, and harvest a new way of life.
+Argue and fight over a piece of the decaying Industrial Age giving tree—who should get what job, title, and inheritance.
+Or plant, tend, and harvest a new way of life.

 Do you want to watch three seeds fall?

 Or drop them yourself?

+The new paragraph is slightly run-on/dense — "to the predators, decomposers, doing their part;" reads a touch awkward.
+Minor: "to the predators and decomposers each doing their part —" would smooth it.

 ## Chapter 14 Socratic Pencil - personal